Is it possible to receive salvation in our final hour?

 The factors involved in the mind of the the man on that day

 When one dies with a conscience one becomes extremely fearful of meeting God in the hereafter.
-But those who despise all attempts of their consciences to prick them towards repentance, the fear of God is absent.
+But to those who despise all attempts of their consciences trying to prick them towards repentance, the fear of God is absent.
 Some have been so depraved in their final hour, that they would even curse God with their last breath, forsaking any chance of salvation.
-Joseph Stalin is a good example of this and is said to have died waving a clenched fist to God.
+Joseph Stalin is a good example of this, allegedly having died waving a clenched fist to God.

 - His agony increased his torment and frustration, and he joined the other man for a little while in hurling abuse at Christ.
 But as he hung there from morning to the time of his repentance, he had plenty of time to contemplate his sinfulness and just deserts.
 This was particularly so in contrast to the witness of Christ dying silently next to him.